camunda/zeebe-process-test/README.md

 The project consists of 5 different modules:
 1. Api
    - This module contains public interfaces.
 It should always be Java 8 compatible.
 2. Assertions
    - This module contains all the assertions.
 It should always be Java 8 compatible.
 3. Engine
    - This module contains the in memory engine.
 It is not bound to a specific Java version.
    Therefore, it is not recommended to depend on this module.
+4. Engine agent
+   - This module is a wrapper around the engine.
+It enables running the engine in a docker container.
+5. Engine protocol
+   - This module defines the gRPC protocol used for communicating with the engine agent.
+6. Extension
+   - This module contains the extension for using the embedded test engine.
-4. Extension
+7. Extension testcontainer
-- This module contains the annotation for your unit tests.
-As of now it depends on the engine and thus is not bound to a specific Java version.
-In the future this should be Java 8 compatible.
+   - This module contains the extension for using the test engine in a testcontainer.
+8. Filters
+   - This module contains filters that can be used to filter a list of Zeebe records.
-5. QA
+9. QA
    - This module contains our QA tests.
 There is no reason to depend on this module.
 It is not bound to a specific Java version.

 ## Backwards compatibility